 How Much Did the Islands Cost Me?

 After spending 22 days sailing around, I spent a total of $2,255.75 USD.
 That’s an average of about $102 USD per day.
 When compared to my goal of $50 USD a day, that’s pretty bad.
 I was shocked when I saw the math.

 Sure, I splurged a bit — there were a few hotels and fancy meals in my itinerary — but I didn’t realize just by how much I was off, considering I also got a bunch of free stays.
-Here’s how the money breaks down (in USD):
+Here’s how the money broke down (in USD):

 - Activities: $140